 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal pass doors are of timber construction.
-The kitchen fittings comprise a range of floor and wall mounted units.
+Kitchen fittings comprise a range of floor and wall mounted units.
+Chimney breasts and fireplaces Visually inspected.

-Visually inspected.
 No testing of the flues or fittings was carried out.
 There are no working fireplaces within the subject property.
+There is a wood burning stove located within the living room apartment.
+The wood burning stove has not been checked, inspected or tested in any way.
 Internal decorations Visually inspected.

-Mainly paper and paint finishes to wall and ceiling surfaces.
-Some tiled finishes also noted.
+Mainly paper and paint finishes to the wall and ceiling surfaces.
+Some tile finishes also noted.
 Cellars None noted.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Connected to the mains.
-The meter is located within the cupboard in the kitchen.

-Gas None.
+Assumed to be connected at the mains.
+The meter is located within a boxed area with the wc compartment.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Gas is assumed to be from the mains supplies.
+The gas meter is located externally at the front elevation.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is from the mains supply.
-Plumbing, where seen, was found to be a mix of copper and plastic.
-Shower room fittings comprise of a shower cubicle, W.C. and wash hand basin.
+Water is assumed to be from the mains supplies.
+Plumbing, where seen, was found to be a mixture of copper and plastic.
+Bathroom fittings comprise of a bath, wc and a wash hand basin.
+Cloakroom fittings comprise a wc and wash hand basin.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-There is no fixed form of central heating within the subject property.
-Space heating is provided by way of electric heaters.
-Hot water is understood to be from an electric geyser which is located directly beneath the kitchen sink.
+There is a gas fired central heating system installed.
+The central heating boiler is located within the utility room.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be connected to the main public sewer.
+All foul and surface water drainage is assumed to be connected to the septic tank.
 The system was not tested.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
+Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will ownership.

+comply with these standards following a change of